AsaBarthMaron/asabarthmaron.github.io/_pages/about.md

   - /about.html
 ---

-I am a Data Scientist at Neumora Therapeutics, with interdisciplinary expertise in machine learning, biochemistry, drug development, and neuroscience.
-I am interested in developing and applying methods for learning representations and generating insight from biological data for drug discovery.
+Computational scientist with expertise applying machine learning to drug discovery.
+Strong interdisciplinary background, with domain knowledge in cellular biology, biochemistry, and deep learning.